PaddlePaddle/book/serve/README.md

 prediction = fc_layer(input=hidden, size=10, act=paddle.activation.Softmax())
 ```

-The parameter instance is created by topology and updated by the `train` method.
+The parameter instance is created by the topology and updated by the
+`train` method.

 ```python
 ...